grant/harmonic/ideas.md

 - hipster mode: friends songs didn't like

 - swipe a song to a friend

+Discover Mode:

+Fiend Mode:
 - see what friends are playing

+Hipster Mode:
+- Show songs that my friends do not like

 ## Demo ideas